Ila-bura/mewmes/README.md

 26. Follow/Unfollow a user: as a logged in user I can follow other users whose content is relevant or meaningful to me so that I can view content filtered by the users I follow.

-27. Edit Profile: as a user I can edit my profile so that I can update my personal details and profile picture.
+27. Edit Profile: as a logged in user I can edit my profile so that I can update my personal details and profile picture.

-28. Update username and password: as a user I can update my username and password so that I can make changes as needed.
+28. Update username and password: as a logged in user I can update my username and password so that I can make changes as needed.

 [Back to top](#contents)